 Occasionally, a lending library recalls an item because it is needed by one of its own patrons.
 If this happens, you will receive a notice by e-mail asking that you return the item right away.

-Help, I received an overdue notice but I still need the item.
+What do I do if I received an overdue notice and I still need the item?

 Is there a way to request high-quality copies of articles?
 For example, some scientific articles contain images that are best viewed in color or grayscale rather than in black-and-white.